JavaZakariae/Linux-commands/README.md

     - stdOutput associated with the number 1, connected with the terminal.
     - stdError associated with the number 2, connected with the terminal.

-## Redirecting stdInput stdOutput and  stdError:
+## Redirecting stdInput stdOutput and  stdError
 - Redirecting stdOutput: We can perform redirection using `>` and `>>`, `cat 1> output.txt`
 - Redirecting standard error: Instead of terminal we can redirect messages from terminal to another place, a file as an example. `cal jkbjkcabjkac 2> log.txt`, 2 stands for stdError.
 - Redirecting standard input: we can use the `<` symbol to perform input redirection, `cat 0< a.txt`, 0 is optional.